 Donating to Wily is an investment in the future of your community.
 Wily adds value to the Scholars’ lives, the campus community, and beyond, building their personal network while strengthening the larger community.

-With your donation, Wily makes a small but critical investment in each Scholar’s life, which can be the difference between their leaving college with no degree, nowhere to live, and no one to lean on and their reaching graduation with a robust community of peers and caring adults to share in their celebration.
+With your donation, Wily makes a small but critical investment in each Scholar’s life, which can make the difference between their leaving college with no degree, nowhere to live, and no one to lean on and their reaching graduation with a robust community of peers and caring adults to share in their celebration.